ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 ```

 You can see that in this specific run of the command, opam chose `mingw` as
-a C compiler but know that you can very well choose an alternative to it
+a C compiler, but know that you can very well choose an alternative to it
 instead, like `msvc` with the following command:

 ```shell-session